redouterjs/express-redux/README.md

 * dispatch and retrieve state from the store
 * get the set of actions that have been dispatched so far

-Although this module is designed to work with redux, it really only requires some interfaces to work.
+Although this module is designed to work with redux and express, it really only requires some interfaces to work.
+Hence, it doesn't have any hard dependencies.

 ## Usage